fnbudiman/fnbudiman.github.io/index.md

 ## Contact

-For any correspondence, feel free to email me.
-I'm a passive user of social media, but you may contact me through one of them (see the footer).
+For any correspondence, feel free to email me or just find me in social media (see footer).